balaji-srin/sshfs-win-manager/README.md

 # SSHFS-Win Manager

 ## Introduction
-SSHFS-Win Manager is a GUI (graphics user interface) for SSHFS on Windows (comming soon for other platforms).
+SSHFS-Win Manager is a GUI (graphics user interface) for SSHFS on Windows (coming soon for other platforms).

 ## Installation
 **Step 1**